 Building Press, Part 2: The data model is the spine

-I write far less than I do, so the engine that became Press exists to close that gap: it reads my work, drafts it, and walks each draft to a published post.
-The first time it handed me a draft I wanted to change, I hesitated before touching it.
+The first time Press, the editorial engine I built to draft from my own work, handed me a draft I wanted to change, I hesitated before touching it.
 Not because the writing was precious, but because I did not trust what "edit this" would cost me.
 If the post was a single blob of text in a single column, one careless save, or one over-eager AI rewrite, would overwrite the only copy.
 That hesitation is the tell I want to talk about.
 It means the data model is wrong.

-My thesis, after building the thing, is narrow: the data model is the spine of an editorial engine, and the spine has to be made of distinct tables with one clear owner each.
+After building the thing, I came away with this: the data model is the spine of an editorial engine, and it has to be made of distinct tables with one clear owner each.
 The moment you collapse "content" into a single fuzzy record, every stage of the pipeline starts reaching across lines it should not, and editing stops feeling safe.

 Three tables, not one blob